Muhao-Chen/muhao-chen.github.io/_pages/people.md

 ## Co-supervision with Dr. Skelton
 * Mr. Chris Plantz, M.S. in Ocean Engineering (2019 - 2021).
 Thesis topic: Design and Analysis of A Robotic Tensergity Dolphin.

+* Mr. Jason Liu, MEng in Ocean Engineering (2017 - 2020).
+Research topic: Design and Analysis of A Robotic Tensergity Dolphin.

+* Mr. Xiaolong Bai, MEng in Aerospace Engineering (2017 - 2020).
+Research topic: Design and Analysis of A Robotic Tensergity Dolphin.